Blackheath Tunnel Upgrade

 What are we doing?

-Over the course of the entire programme of works, Network Rail will replace tens of thousands of bricks and install a new concrete tunnel lining to stop water leaking into the tunnel, which will be crucial for the reliable running of the railway long into the future.
+Over the course of the entire programme of works, Network Rail will replace thousands of bricks and install a new tunnel lining to stop water leaking into the tunnel, which will be crucial for the reliable running of the railway long into the future.
 Drainage systems will be rebuilt and essential track work carried out, including ‘wet bed’ removal – these are waterlogged sections of track that cause bumpy train rides for customers.
 These additional works will mean less disruption for passengers in the long term.

 What are the benefits?